 The University of Alberta welcomes diversity and encourages applications from all qualified women and men, including persons with disabilities.

-Applicants should submit a short English-language description (maximum 500 words) of their research project, a full curriculum vitae, and the names of two references with contact details or actual reference letters.
-Application should be submitted by e-mail to the Wirth Institute c/o Dr. Joseph F. Patrouch at email@example.com and Ms. Zsofia Csanyi at firstname.lastname@example.org.
+Applicants should submit a short English-language description (maximum 500 words) of their research project, a full curriculum vitae, and the names of two references with contact details or actual reference letters as one single file with first name, last name, and country included in the file name (i.e. John_Smith_Hungary.PDF).
+Application should be submitted by e-mail to the Wirth Institute c/o Dr. Piet Defraeye at email@example.com and Ms. Réka Pálinkási at firstname.lastname@example.org.

-Finalists in the competition for this fellowship will be interviewed in Budapest by the Director of the Wirth Institute for Austrian and Central European Studies in mid-June 2018.
+Finalists in the competition for this fellowship will be interviewed in Budapest by the Director of the Wirth Institute for Austrian and Central European Studies on May 27, 2019.
 Successful candidates will be advised by e-mail beforehand of the specific date, time and place of the interview.
 Due to the large number of applicants, we regret that unsuccessful candidates may not receive a notification of their status.